mushroomhostage/Chestpack/README.md

 to open it.

 ## Configuration

-packSize (45): The number of slots for each pack.
-Must be a multiple of 9.
+allowNesting: If enabled, packs can be stored within packs.
+When disabled (the default), attempts to nest packs will drop them to the ground.

+packTypes: A list of the packs to allow crafting for.
+Each item has several fields:

+packTypes material: The material to craft the pack from (in addition to the required chest).

+packTypes material\_count: Number of material items to require to craft.

+packTypes size: Number of slots in the resulting chest.
 For reference 27 is a small chest, 54 is a large chest.

-The default of 45 is slightly smaller than a double chest.
+packTypes hasWorkbench: If true, the pack can be shift-clicked to open an integrated crafting table.

+The default configuration is:

+    allowNesting: false
+    packTypes:
+        - {material: leather, material_count: 8, size: 45}
+        - {material: wool, material_count: 8, size: 27, hasWorkbench: true}
+        - {material: string, material_count: 4, size: 9}

+Alternatively you can disable Chestpack's crafting recipe and use another plugin to add more complex custom recipes.
+Simply add a recipe to craft a chest with the following enchantments:"

+* Fortune I - identifies an empty pack (higher levels are used as unique identifiers)
+* Efficiency # - level is number of slots
+* Power - if present, pack has an integrated workbench

 ## Permissions and Commands
 None